 What are Herbal Extracts?

-Why use an extract over just the whole herb?
+Why use an extract over just the dried herb?

 Benefits of Using Herbal Extracts: